Freiling87/CCU/CCU/Documentation/C04_Traits.md

 |Scumbag											|- Hostile to Scumbag Slaughterer
 |Slayable											|- Hostile to Scientist Slaughterer<br>- XP bonus when neutralized by Scientist Slaughterer
 |Suspecter											|- Annoyed at Suspicious

+[^1]: This is a Player feature.
+This means it will be accessible by players, and won't have all the [CCU] name prefixes that Designer-only content has.
+It also costs Nuggets to unlock, because CCU is a scam to get your precious nuggets.
+Sucker!